How To Pay Off Your Mortgage: I Have Paid Off A Mortgage Early Several Times

 This means lower monthly payments while keeping the same interest rate and loan term.
 Unlike refinancing, there’s no need to go through credit checks or pay thousands in closing costs.
 It’s one of the best-kept secrets in the mortgage world.

 The way it works is simple.
 You make a lump sum payment toward your principal, and the lender adjusts your monthly payments downward.
-If you plan to throw extra cash at your mortgage, recasting amplifies the impact.

 Not all lenders offer this, but if yours does, it can be a powerful way to free up cash flow while still paying off your loan faster.
 I wrote all about it here: What Is A Mortgage Recast, And When Is Better Than A Refinance?